aar0n100000/aar0n100000.github.io/_posts/2018-4-20-assignment3.md

 ##### Retro Synth
 ![overview](/Images/z1.png)
-Fist it asked for a 'Retro Synth' patch and I edited it a little bit, I added some pitch bend and lowered some of the attack so it would sound more like a pad.
+First it asked for a 'Retro Synth' patch and I edited it a little bit, I added some pitch bend and lowered some of the attack so it would sound more like a pad.
 This was a majority of the song until I made a bridge for a small section of the song.

-#####
+##### Programmung Drums
 ![overview](/Images/z2.png)
 #####
 ![overview](/Images/z6.png)